mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/configurations.en.md

 ## Get information about your business

+Our [Partners](https://partners.mercadopago.com/) can obtain business metrics.
 To get business metrics, use `headers` in your preference.
 You should only add identification codes, as applicable.

-For example, you can have a developers team, be integrated through an e-commerce platform or be part of a group of accounts associated with a seller group.
+It is not required to complete the three fields mentioned.

 Header | Code Type | Identifiers
 ------ | ---------------| ---------
-`x-integrator-id` | Integrator | Developers or agencies that conducted the integration.
+`x-integrator-id` | Integrator | For developers or agencies that conducted the integration.
-`x-platform-id` | Platform | [Platform](https://partners.mercadopago.com/) used by the seller's account.
+`x-platform-id` | Platform | For the platforms or modules that offer Mercado Pago in their solutions.
-`x-corporation-id` | Corporations | Accounts associated with an economic group or seller's account.
+`x-corporation-id` | Corporations | For accounts associated with a seller's account or economic group.
-> Are you a developer or agency and need your identifier?
-[Request your code now](https://docs.google.com/forms/d/1EeO__nZuqHf4cb81NpwtDSybPT7COluSZVrXR4A8F7Q/edit).
+> If you need your `integrator_id` or your` platform_id`, [request your code now](https://docs.google.com/forms/d/1EeO__nZuqHf4cb81NpwtDSybPT7COluSZVrXR4A8F7Q/edit).

 [[[
 ```php